-She is the co-author (with J. Kassum) of the book: The Political Economy of Brazil: An Emerging Global Power, to be published by Palgrave Macmillan in 2013, author of the book: ‘Global Latinas: Latin America’s emerging multinationals’ published by Palgrave Macmillan in 2009, coauthor of Innovalatino, Fostering Innovation in Latin America, published by Ariel in 2011 and has published numerous case studies, chapters in books and articles in journals including Beijing Business Review, International Journal of Human Resource Management, Business and Politics and Foreign Affairs Latinoamérica.
+She is co-author with Julian Kassum of: The Political Economy of an Emerging Global Power: In Search of the Brazil Dream, forthcoming in 2014 Palgrave Macmillan, author of the book: ‘Global Latinas: Latin America’s emerging multinationals’ published by Palgrave Macmillan in 2009, coauthor of Innovalatino, Fostering Innovation in Latin America, published by Ariel in 2011 and has published numerous case studies, chapters in books and articles in journals including Beijing Business Review, International Journal of Human Resource Management, Business and Politics and Foreign Affairs Latinoamérica.

 She is a member of the Global Agenda Council of the World Economic Forum on Latin America, a member of the Advisory Committee European Union/Brazil, the World Investment Network of the UNCTAD, the B20 Task Force on ICT and Innovation in Los Cabos, a reviewer of Strategy Management Journal, was responsible at INSEAD of the Goldman Sachs 10,000 women initiative and co-leading the InnovaLatino research project on Innovation in Latin America, an OECD/INSEAD research project funded by Fundación Telefónica.
 She is a board member of a start-up Documenta, a member of the Network of Interdisciplinary Research in Family Firms, the Nominating Committee of the World Innovation Summit (HIT Barcelona) and a founding Board Member of the Societé des Amis du Chateau de Fontainebleau.
 Board Member of the Academia do Brazil em Cornell.
 Member of the editorial board of the Journal of Economics, Finance and Administritative Science.
 Member of the executive committee of Cornell Institute European Studies.
 Cornell University.